PayBy/botim-money-docs/demos/hosted-paypage.md

    Input the payment amount and click **Pay Now**.

 3. **Complete the Transaction**
    You will be redirected to the **PayBy hosted checkout** page.
-Use the test environment’s bank and PayBy account credentials to simulate the payment process.
+Use the test environment’s bank and Botim Money Business account credentials to simulate the payment process.

    Find the APK and test account details [here](/demos/testaccount).